Nominate for 2022 Faculty Awards!

 This award for outstanding undergraduate teaching was established in 1990 by President Emeritus Stephen Joel Trachtenberg in memory of his parents.
 The Trachtenberg Prize for Teaching is presented annually to a tenured member of the faculty who regularly teaches undergraduate students.
 A $1,500 prize is awarded for professional development.
 Nominations are solicited from October through November.
 Only undergraduates may nominate faculty members for this award.
 Departments may then endorse nominated faculty by submitting all supporting materials to Faculty Affairs.
 A selection committee of faculty and students select the recipient.
 The recipient will be honored at the Faculty Honors Ceremony in the spring.

-Faculty must be full-time, tenured professors to be eligible for this award.
-Teaching excellence is defined as “the accurate and effective communication to undergraduate students of important cultural, historical, or scientific material, as well as current scholarship and scholarly debates in the fields involved.”
+Only undergraduates may nominate faculty members for this award; faculty must be full-time, tenured professors to be eligible.
+Teaching excellence is defined as “the accurate and effective communication to undergraduate students” so that they learn “important cultural, historical, or scientific material, as well as current scholarship and scholarly debates in the fields involved.”
 Recognition for teaching will be based upon demonstrated excellence in the following criteria:

 - Application of appropriate pedagogical principles and effective teaching practices in higher education and/or the specific discipline or area being taught.

 - Commitment to student learning and adaptation of instructional methods to differing students’ strengths, needs, and differences.

 - Use of student assignments that reflect high academic standards and expectations for high achievement.

 - Fostering a high level of student involvement and intellectual excitement.

 - Availability to students outside of regularly scheduled class times.